sidharthrajaram/covid-county/README.md

 ## The Endpoint (HTTP GET Request)
 ### `https://www.plansafe.xyz/api/counties/{county}/{state}`

-###### Note: Provide the full names for county and state.
+#### Note: Provide the full names for county and state.
 For example, "/harris/texas".
-Also, when providing the county name, you don't need to provide the word "county" after the name of the county.

 ### Optional query parameters for data from a specific day:
 `month (integer)`